BestTimesToVisit.com Logo

 Walking

-Antsiranana is a relatively walkable city, especially the central areas.
-It's a great way to soak in the atmosphere and discover hidden gems.
+The central areas of Diego Suarez are quite walkable, especially around the main market, Place de l'Indépendance, and the waterfront.
+It's a great way to soak in the local atmosphere and discover hidden gems.

 Cost:Free!